kenankomah/rest_countries_with_tailwind/README.md

-Link to the project: https://rest-countries-cd0d3.firebaseapp.com/
+Link to the live project: https://rest-countries-with-tailwind.web.app/

 ## To run locally